For blog items from previous years [2005-13], see links on home page.

 get stuck in a buffering loop, or drop the connection completely.

-site’s own error screen when the live feed fails points up an interesting aspect of the
+The site’s own error screen when the live feed fails points up an interesting aspect

-message how the live feed is treated as a video-play process.
-Using the Retry button would
+the error message how the live feed is treated as a video-play process.
+Using the Retry button

-take you back to the start of the day’s coverage, which would repeat every time the page
+would take you back to the start of the day’s coverage, which would repeat every time

 ‘duplex’ approach, one of its most useful aspects: both live and replay coverage